Easdale: Recent times

+In 2005 the local authority, Argyll and Bute Council, discussed plans to build a bridge between the island and Seil, linking the island to the mainland by road, despite there being no roads on Easdale.

 Facilities and activities

-The island is home to a folk museum owned and operated by the Eilean Eisdeal, a development trust, as well as a bar/restaurant called "The Puffer".
+The island is home to an award-winning museum owned and operated by Eilean Eisdeal, a development trust, as well as a bar/restaurant called "The Puffer".
 Eilean Eisdeal spearheaded the renovation of the Easdale Island Community Hall, which provides a venue for a wide variety of events.
 According to Mike Scott of the Waterboys: "The Hall itself is magical.
 From the first sighting of its pyramid roof and arced frontispiece across the water to stepping off its stage at the end of the concert, it cast a spell on us."

-In 2005 the local authority, Argyll and Bute Council, discussed plans to build a bridge between the island and Seil, linking the island to the mainland by road, despite there being no roads on Easdale.
-A company who operate high speed boat trips to view wild life and other local places of interest in the area have their base on Easdale.
+A company who operate high speed boat trips to view wild life and other local places of interest in the area have their base at Ellenabeich opposite Easdale.

 The World Stone Skimming Championship has taken place annually in September on Easdale since 1997.
 In 2012 the event came under threat after Jonathan Feigenbaum requested £1,000 for using the slate quarry the championship uses.
 The competition only went ahead after the Press and Journal newspaper offered to pay the fee.
 A community buyout of the island by residents is now under consideration.
 Mike Russell, MSP for Argyll and Bute, said: "Not every community will achieve it and not every community should achieve it.
 But it is a live issue and becomes even more live in circumstances such as these."

-The island gets some tourists and has some facilities, activities for visitors, B&Bs and two restaurants.